-In 2020-21 the State imposed deferrals of the February 2021 through June 2021 revenue apportionments to be paid in the 2021-22 fiscal year.
-Deferrals are late payments to districts that are needed because the State can't meet its funding commitment to education.
-By pushing a portion of payments to districts into the following fiscal year, the State will fund less than it budgeted and can claim a one-time savings.
-In the Governor's 2021-22 May Revise all deferrals are to be paid off except for the June 2022 apportionment.
+In 2020-21, the State imposed deferrals of the February 2021 through June 2021 revenue apportionments to be paid in the 2021-22 fiscal year.
+Deferrals are late payments to districts that were needed because the State wasn't able to meet its funding commitment to education.
+Fortunately, this is not the case in the current fiscal year.